Ristosano home Foods and Services for Dysphagia.

 Dysphagia

-The Oltre la Pizza project has captured the attention of the media and citizens, showing how innovation can meet solidarity and tradition.
+The "Oltre la Pizza" project has captured the attention of the media and the public, demonstrating how innovation can blend with solidarity and tradition.

-Created thanks to the collaboration between the Salvatore Nigrelli Association, Io Sano – Soluzioni per la Disfagia (Solutions for Dysphagia) and Antica Pizzeria da Michele in the World, Oltre la Pizza brings a completely free pizza, dessert, and beverage menu to locations in Aversa, Caserta, Naples, Pompeii, and Salerno (see here for details of the locations), designed for those living with dysphagia.
+Created through a collaboration between the Salvatore Nigrelli Association, Io Sano โ€“ Solutions for Dysphagia, and Antica Pizzeria da Michele in the World, Oltre la Pizza brings a completely free menu of pizza, desserts, and beverages to locations in Aversa, Caserta, Naples, Pompeii, and Salerno (see here for a list of locations), designed specifically for those living with dysphagia.

-The initiative and the faces behind it
+The initiative and the people involved

 NAPOLI TODAY, IL DENARO, NAPOLI FACTORY, IL MEZZOGIORNO, IL CONFRONTO, NAPOLI VILLAGE, SUD NOTIZIE, IL MATTINO, IL CORRIERE DELLA SERA

-The project is inspired by the history of the Nigrelli family.
-In particular, the tragic experience of the loss of Salvatore Nigrelli, who suffered from ALS, inspired the desire to create something that went beyond—something that could restore possibility and dignity.
+The project draws inspiration from the history of the Nigrelli family.
+In particular, the tragic experience of losing Salvatore Nigrelli, who suffered from ALS, inspired the desire to create something that went beyondโ€”something that could restore hope and dignity.
 (Eroica Fenice)

-• pizza (Margherita, Marinara, and Cosacca versions)
+โ€ข pizza (Margherita, Marinara, and Cosacca varieties)

-• dessert
+โ€ข dessert

 An open invitation

-This initiative is a concrete gesture of welcome, a step towards the right to enjoy food—even for those who have difficulty swallowing.
+This initiative is a concrete gesture of hospitality, a step toward the right to enjoy foodโ€”even for those who have difficulty swallowing.

-If you want to try the menu beyond pizza at home, you can also purchase it from our website with a special offer!
+If youโ€™d like to try the flavors of our menu beyond pizza at home, you can also purchase them from our website at a special price!

 Categories